Marie Louise Scudder Myrick

-Marie Louise Scudder (1854–1934) was the owner, manager and editor of the Americus Times.
-She is said to be the first woman in "the South" to own and edit a newspaper.
+Marie Louise Scudder (December 5, 1853 – June 10, 1934) was the owner, manager and editor of the Americus Times.

 Early life (1854 until 1875)

 Marie Louise Scudder (called Louise throughout her life) was born in 1854 to Colonel James Lockhart Scudder (1823–1882) and Caroline (born Davidson).
 She was the eldest of seven children.
 Her father was known in the City of Shelbyville, Tennessee as a "colorful character".

 Col. Scudder had enlisted at the outbreak of the Mexican–American War where he reached the rank of First Lieutenant and lost an eye in battle.
 Upon his return home to Shelbyville, he began the practice of law and worked his way up the ranks.
 Col. Scudder was the last appointed Attorney General for Bedford County (TN) prior to the Civil War and then was the first elected Attorney General following the Civil War.

 Ancestry

 Marie Louise was the great-great-granddaughter of Dr. (Colonel) Nathaniel Scudder (1733–1781), a prominent physician and member of the Continental Congress as a representative of New Jersey.
 Col. Nathaniel Scudder was a graduate of Princeton, a physician, a patriot, and one of two New Jersey delegates to the Continental Congress.
 He signed the Articles of Confederation, the first constitution of the United States, and was the only member of the Continental Congress to be killed in action during the Revolutionary War, just four short months before Lieutenant General Lord Cornwallis surrendered to Gen. George Washington at Valley Forge.

-Louise's maternal grandparents, George Washington Davidson (1800–1854) and Caroline Elizabeth “Betsy” Chilcot (1807–1835), were born in Shelbyville.
-Both of them were from large and relatively wealthy east-coast families.
+Louise's maternal grandparents, George Washington Davidson (1800–1854) and Caroline Elizabeth "Betsy" Chilcot (1807–1835), were born in Shelbyville, Tennessee.